 Yes, it is.

-The thing is, while the best thing to do when you run out of ink in your original cartridges is to buy new ones that are the same as the old ones, it also makes sense to get remanufactured models a try, because that way you can save some money, and many of them are as good as their original counterparts.
+While the best thing to do when you run out of ink in your original cartridges is to buy new ones that are the same as the old ones, it also makes sense to get remanufactured models a try because that way, you can save some money.
+Many of them are as good as their original counterparts.

 5) Why are ink cartridges so expensive?